munificent/craftinginterpreters/book/introduction.md

 Our Java implementation was focused on being correct.
 Now that we have that down, we'll turn to also being *fast*.
-Our C interpreter will contain a <span name="compiler">compiler</span> that translates the code to an efficient bytecode representation (don't worry, I'll get into what that means soon) which it then executes.
-This is the same technique used by implementations of Lua, Python, Ruby, PHP and many other successful languages.
+Our C interpreter will contain a <span name="compiler">compiler</span> that translates Lox to an efficient bytecode representation (don't worry, I'll get into what that means soon) which it then executes.
+This is the same technique used by implementations of Lua, Python, Ruby, PHP, and many other successful languages.

 <aside name="compiler">